Arnold Trail Park

 Langlais Art Trail

 Bernard Langlais was a prolific Maine artist known for his impressionistic folk-art style and oversized sculptures crafted from wood and found objects.
-Since 1969 downtown Skowhegan has been watched over by the world’s tallest Native American, a 62-foot wooden sculpture crafted by Langlais and “dedicated to the Maine Indians, the first people to use these lands in peaceful ways.”
-Stroll along Skowhegan’s portion of the Langlais Art Trail, featuring this famous statue plus 25 additional artworks in both indoor and outdoor venues.
+Since 1969, downtown Skowhegan has been watched over by the world’s tallest Native American, a 62-foot wooden sculpture crafted by Langlais and “dedicated to the Maine Indians, the first people to use these lands in peaceful ways.”
+Stroll along Skowhegan’s portion of the Langlais Art Trail, featuring this iconic statue plus 21 additional artworks in both indoor and outdoor public venues.
+View a PDF mapping the Langlais art on display.

 FMI: Langlais Art Trail